 Jaroslav Róna’s latest sculpture is called Giraffe and the artist himself said of it: “It is a fictional creature.
 It was inspired by a giraffe, but at the time I was designing it, my daughter and I were watching Pokemon movies and I wanted the statue to be as playful as those figurines.”

 The statue is 10 meters high and weighs 7.5 tons.
 It`s made of bronze and was welded from 180 parts made of bronze and dozens of parts made of other materials.
-The welding of the individual parts had to be very precise, as even a millimetre inaccuracy would affect the appearance and static of the whole statue.
+The welding of the individual parts had to be very precise, as even a millimetre inaccuracy would affect the appearance and stability of the whole statue.

 The statue was installed in front of Avast’s headquarters on November 17, 2020.
 Exactly on the day of 31 years from the Velvet Revolution…